aghosh0605/home-automation/esphome/README.md

 2. Create your Node with ESP8266 or ESP32
 3. Edit Your Configuration according to your needs
 4. Verify and flash Your Device
-5. Integrate with Home Assistant
+5. Integrate with Home Assistant and add it into your room

 ## Example Configurations